eclipse-archived/ceylon-lang.org/code/website/edit-page.md

 ### Referencing the specification or the ceylondoc

-If you want to point the spec to a user in the site, point to [/documentation/latest/spec](/documentation/latest/spec).
+If you want to point the spec to a user in the site, point to [/documentation/current/spec](/documentation/current/spec).
 This page show the spec in HTML, HTML in single page and PDF.
-You can replace `latest` with a specific `major.minor` version (eg `1.0`).
+You can replace `current` with a specific `major.minor` version (eg `1.0`).

 If you want to point to a specific paragraph in the spec, use the variable `site.urls.spec` and